AllKeng/cse15l-lab-reports/lab-report-1-week-2.md

 * _You are now connected to the Remote Server_

 # Command Testing
 There are many different commands you could try.
-I'll list a couple below.
+I'll list a couple below and there are many more relevant ones [here](https://www.guru99.com/must-know-linux-commands.html).
 * `$ cd` : changes directories
 * `$ ls` : list directories
   1. There are also hidden directories that could be found by doing `$ ls -a`